-Our board of directors currently consists of eight directors and no vacancies, divided into the three following classes:
+Our board of directors currently consists of eight directors divided into the three following classes:

-- The Class I directors are Christos Richards and August J. Troendle, M.D., and their terms will expire at the 2018 Annual Meeting; - The Class II directors are V. Bryan Lawlis, Ph.D., Mary T. Szela and Ali J. Satvat, and their terms will expire at the 2016 Annual Meeting of Stockholders; and - The Class III directors are Dennis M. Lanfear, Mats Wahlström and James I. Healy, M.D., Ph.D., and their terms will expire at the 2017 Annual Meeting of Stockholders.
+- The Class I directors are Christos Richards and August J. Troendle, M.D., and their terms will expire at the 2018 Annual Meeting; - The Class II directors are V. Bryan Lawlis, Ph.D., Mary T. Szela and Ali J. Satvat, and their terms will expire at the 2019 Annual Meeting of Stockholders; and - The Class III directors are Dennis M. Lanfear, Mats Wahlström and James I. Healy, M.D., Ph.D., and their terms will expire at the 2017 Annual Meeting of Stockholders.

-Our current Class II directors, V. Bryan Lawlis, Ph.D., Mary T. Szela and Ali J. Satvat, have been nominated to serve as Class II directors and have agreed to stand for election.
-If the nominees for Class II are elected at the 2016 Annual Meeting, then each nominee will serve for a three-year term expiring at the 2019 Annual Meeting of Stockholders, or until his or her successor is elected and qualified, or until his or her earlier death, resignation or removal.
+Our current Class III directors, Dennis M. Lanfear, Mats Wahlström and James I. Healy, M.D., Ph.D., have been nominated to serve as Class III directors and have agreed to stand for election.
+If the nominees for Class III are elected at the 2017 Annual Meeting, then each nominee will serve for a three-year term expiring at the 2020 Annual Meeting of Stockholders, or until his or her successor is elected and qualified, or until his or her earlier death, resignation or removal.

 Our directors are elected by a plurality of the votes cast.
 If a choice is specified on the proxy card by a stockholder, the shares will be voted as specified.
-If a choice is not specified on the proxy card, and authority to do so is not withheld, the shares will be voted "FOR" the election of the three nominees for Class II above.
+If a choice is not specified on the proxy card, and authority to do so is not withheld, the shares will be voted "FOR" the election of the three nominees for Class III above.
 If any of the nominees becomes unavailable for election as a result of an unexpected occurrence, shares that would have been voted for the nominee will instead be voted for the election of a substitute nominee proposed by the Company's management or the board of directors.
 Each person nominated for election has agreed to serve if elected.
 Our management has no reason to believe that any nominee will be unable to serve.

-The following is a brief biography and discussion of the specific attributes, qualifications, experience and skills of each nominee for director and each director whose term will continue after the 2016 Annual Meeting.
-Our board of directors and management encourage each nominee for director and each continuing director to attend the 2016 Annual Meeting.
+The following is a brief biography and discussion of the specific attributes, qualifications, experience and skills of each nominee for director and each director whose term will continue after the 2017 Annual Meeting.
+Our board of directors and management encourage each nominee for director and each continuing director to attend the 2017 Annual Meeting.

-THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" EACH OF THE THREE CLASS II NOMINEES FOR DIRECTOR.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" EACH OF THE THREE CLASS III NOMINEES FOR DIRECTOR.